 How will my estate pass if I do not have a Will?

-However, if you’re wondering who can deal with and benefit from your loved one’s estate, our team of Probate solicitors (based in Preston and Lancaster) have put together an explanation of the Intestacy Rules and what this means for you.
+However, if you’re wondering who can deal with and benefit from your loved one’s estate, our team of Probate solicitors have put together an explanation of the Intestacy Rules and what this means for you.

 Currently, only married or civil partners, or close relatives can inherit under the rules of intestacy.
 If you want a friend or more distant relative to inherit from your estate, you must ensure that you have a valid Will in place which details these wishes.